-We'll pay up to:

-- \$1,000 for each journey, if you have Individual cover - \$2,000 for each journey, if you have Family cover.
+We'll pay up to \$1,000 for each paying person for each journey.

-We only cover you if your claim meets everything under 'D.5.3 Conditions of cover for cash, bank cards, travel documents, and passports' (page 67).
+We only cover you if your claim meets everything under D.5.3 Conditions of cover for cash, bank cards, travel documents, and passports (page 69).

-- Anything excluded under 'D.5.4 Other losses we don't cover for cash, bank cards, travel documents, and passports' (page 68) - Anything excluded under 'E. General exclusions things we never cover' (page 80)
+- Anything excluded under D.5.4 Other losses we don't cover for cash, bank cards, travel documents, and passports (page 70) - Anything excluded under E. General exclusions things we never cover (page 85)